 Sharon began her career in journalism in 1995 as a freelance writer for the Walton Tribune.
 She expanded that to include the Gwinnett Daily Post in 1997 and in 2001 she joined the Gwinnett Daily Post newsroom as a staff writer/editorial assistant.
 After a two- year break to work in a business with her husband, she helped launch the Loganville Tribune in 2005, moving to The Walton Tribune in 2010.
 Sharon’s first real experience with an online publication came in 2011 with the launch of Loganville-Grayson Patch for Patch.com, adding the Monroe-GA Patch in 2012.
 Monroe Local News was her first venture as a member of the local independent online news community under Your Local News, Inc. media.
 In 2014 she purchased Walton Living Magazine and launched Loganville Local News in December 2014.
 In 2017, Monroe Local News, Loganville Local News and the online issue of Walton Living Magazine were combined into one webpage under Yourlocalnewsinc.com.

 Sharon first moved to Monroe during the Storm of 1993.
 She lived in Loganville and Grayson for a few years in between before returning to the local community in 2007.
 She and her husband have lived in Monroe ever since.
-Their children all completed their schooling in Walton County and now have grandchildren doing the same.
+Their children all completed their schooling in Walton County and they now have grandchildren doing the same.

 Contact information: Email: email@example.com.
 Phone: 678-622-1747

 Melanie Ann Jackson

 Melanie Ann studied business and marketing at the University of Wisconsin, she is an Ambassador with the Walton County Chamber of Commerce, is a past president of the Loganville Kiwanis Club and serves as a child advocate with CASA.
 She enjoys and is active in many community charity events.
 Being blessed with two remarkable children successful in their own careers, she is also blessed to be the proud grandmother of five amazing and loving grandchildren.

 Melanie Ann lives in the Monroe area enjoying the country life with two dogs, two parrots and one very old cat.
-She is very proud to be a contributing source Monroe Local and Loganville Local News and Walton Living Magazine
+She is very proud to be a contributing source to Monroe Local and Loganville Local News and Walton Living Magazine

 Contact information: Email: firstname.lastname@example.org.
 404-375-7881